WGLab/QuantitativeGenomics2022/README.md

 1. Go to Terminal, make sure you are in the `exercise2` directory first, and run `curl -i -H "Accept: application/json" -H "Content-Type: application/json" "https://phen2gene.wglab.org/api?HPO_list=HP:0000455;HP:0000574;HP:0030084;HP:0012471;HP:0000239;HP:0001572;HP:0000960;HP:0001250;HP:0000322;HP:0001831" | tail -n 1 > output.txt` where you generate JSON output in `output.txt`

+However, since the `output.txt` file is in JSON format, it is not very intuitive to view the content of the file.
+Instead, we will use the table browser in Rstudio to view a formatted version of the JSON file.

-2. Go To Console, remember that we should first set `exercise2` as the working directory.
+2. Go To Console, remember that we are probably in the `exercise1` directory, so we should first set `exercise2` as the working directory.

 ```
 setwd("../exercise2")